cafeibit/Azure-Data-Engineering/README.md

 To process and analyze data using multi-task jobs and Delta Live Tables, the Azure Databricks data processing pipeline framework.
 To run a Delta Live Tables pipeline as part of a data processing workflow with Databricks jobs, Apache Airflow, or Azure Data Factory.
 * Azure Databricks/Delta Lake architecture/performance/features programming by Scala/Python/Java
 * Read and write data in Azure Databricks
-* Work with DataFrames in Azure Databricks
+* Work and code with DataFrames in Azure Databricks
 * Build and query a Delta Lake & performance tuning
 * Build production workloads on Azure Databricks with Azure Data Factory
 * Integrate Azure Databricks with Azure Synapse